Yes-Theory/yes-theory.github.io/germany.md

 ## Technical support
 ### Technical representative
-**Lookin for a technical representative**
+**Looking for a technical representative**

-## Event planing
+## Event planning

+### Want to host a Yes Fam event?
 Awesome!
-Hosting a Yes Theory event is one of the best experiences you will ever make.
-To simplify your life we would like to support you with your planing.
+Hosting a Yes Fam event is one of the best decisions and experiences you will ever make.
+To simplify your life we would like to help with your planning.
-## Where should I start?
+### Where should I start?
-Maybe you already know the people.
+Maybe you already know people who would be interested in attending.
 If so you could start with finding a date.
-You can use the [tool Doodle](https://doodle.com/de/) (use the free version) to find a date which suits most of the people.
+You can use [Doodle](https://doodle.com/de/) (use the free version) to find a date which suits most attendees.
 Also don't forget the exact time.
-Waiting more than 2 hours in the cold may not be the seek discomfort you are looking for.
+Waiting more than 2 hours in the cold may not be the **"Seek Discomfort"** you are looking for.
-If you don't know many people you might want to join a [group](#groups) or a [groupchat](#groupchats) and use this as a base.
+If you don't know many people or want to get even more people to participate in your event you might want to join a [group](#groups) or a [group chat](#groupchats).
-## Find a meeting location
+### Find a meeting location
-Now that you have found a date and the Yes Fams you have to decide a location where you will meet.
-I recommend a HBF (main trainstation) or a big square.
-In cologne the big square between the Dom and the HBF is perfect for the first meet.
+Now that you have found a date and the Yes Fam you have to decide on a location where you will meet.
+I recommend a HBF (central station) or a big square.
+For example in Cologne the big square between the Dom and the HBF is perfect for the first meet.
-## Activities
+### Activities
 There is so much stuff you can do.
 Here are some examples:
-* Christmas market
+* Visit a christmas market
 * Ice skating
 * Indoor rock climbing
 * Dancing